 How to know if something is a Physical Hazard

-Anything in the environment that can cause a body harm can fall under the category of Physical Hazards.
+Anything in the environment that can cause a bodily harm can fall under the category of physical safety hazards.
 Environmental dangers include:

 - Radiation: including ionizing, non-ionizing (EMF’s, microwaves, radio waves, etc.)

 - High exposure to sunlight / ultraviolet rays

 To know if something is a physical hazard or not, just think about if it could cause physical harm to an employee.
 This could include common workplace objects like flammable items or objects that may violently react to other environmental factors.